 “The reason plants need CO2 is to produce longer chain carbon compounds also known as photosynthetic intermediates.
 Photosynthetic intermediates includes compounds such as ribulose 1,5-bisphosphate, and 2-carboxy-3-keto-D-arabinitol 1,5 bisphosphate.
 Although the names are complicated, the structures are quite simple (5 carbon chains).
 Flourish Excel™ does not contain these specific compounds per se, but one that is quite similar.
 By dosing with Flourish Excel™ you bypass the involvement of CO2 and introduce the already finished, structurally similar compounds.
 It is in its structural similarity that Flourish Excel™ is able to be utilized in the carbon chain building process of photosynthesis.”

 Seachem Excel is also known as an algaecide.
-It is the preferred method for many people to kill off Black Beard Alage (BBA) by using the full day dosage distributed right on the spot of algae using a pipette.
+It is the preferred method for many people to kill off Black Beard Algae (BBA) by using the full-day dosage distributed right on the spot of algae using a pipette.

 How to Dose and use Seachem Flourish Excel:

 Seachem Excel is to be dosed every day.
-One disadvantage to this product is that it has a short half life of around 12 hours.
-This means that it won’t hang around in your aquarium for more than a day and therefore needs to be added daily.
-It is best to put the daily dose of Excel into your aquarium before the light on phase starts, which will be in the morning for most people.
+One disadvantage to this product is that it has a short half-life of around 12 hours.
+This means it won’t hang around in your aquarium for more than a day and, therefore, must be added daily.
+It is best to put the daily dose of Excel into your aquarium before the light-on phase starts, which will be in the morning for most people.

-Keeping plant growth balanced against algae will always require that three things be kept in sync: lighting, nutrients, and CO2.
-If either CO2 or nutrients are limited, then the result will be algae (if there is excessive light).
-It is important to keep in mind that as you are increasing CO2 by adding Excel, you may need to increase fertilizers that you are adding to the water column to stay in sync.
-You can also consider that you may be able to increase the lighting, either intensity or duration, to match the CO2 that is being provided.
+Keeping plant growth balanced against algae will always require keeping three things in sync: lighting, nutrients, and CO2.
+If either CO2 or nutrients are limited, the result will be algae (if there is excessive light).
+It is important to remember that as you increase CO2 by adding Excel, you may need to increase the fertilizers you add to the water column to stay in sync.
+You can also consider that you may be able to increase the lighting, either intensity or duration, to match the CO2 being provided.

 Seachem offers two dosing scenarios for Excel.
 The first is your daily dosing.
 They suggest dosing at a rate of 1 capful (5 ml) for every 200 liters of water.
-The second is a dose following a major (greater than 40%) water change.
-For this, Seachem suggest dosing 1 capful (5 ml) for every 40 liters.
+The second is an initial dose (first use or after a long time since any dosing) or following a major (greater than 40%) water change.
+For this scenario, Seachem suggests dosing one capful (5 ml) for every 40 liters.

-To help in understanding the dosing, I have created two tables showing the dose suggested in Seachem’s instructions.
+I have created a dosing calculator that is very handy to determine how much Flourish Excel to add in either scenario (Daily or Water Change).
+In addition, I created two tables showing the dose suggested in Seachem’s instructions.
 Here is the table for daily dosing:

 For use in my Spec V, I put in 10 drops every morning before I go to work.
 Quick and easy, and the results in plant growth and algae control are well worth it!